Violin, Piano, Suzuki in the Schools Teacher

 - BM Honors: Sydney Conservatorium of Music, University of Sydney

-Summer Chamber Music Workshop Camp with Ms Christie
+Summer Chamber Music Workshop Camp with Ms Christie ( age 6 and up)

 Her major teachers include Harry Curby, David Perry, Paul Kantor, Masao Kawasaki.
 Suzuki Teacher’s training with Linda Steig, Michele George, Nancy Jackson, Rolando Freitag & additional teachers training from Mimi Zweig at String Academy Pedagogy Workshop.